max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 lookAtUp(posA [vec3], posB [vec3], offset) : quat
-	Takes two positions, returns the look-at rotation for A to look at B with the Y axis locked.
+	Takes two world positions, returns the look-at rotation for A to look at B with the Y axis locked (so only .x and .z are used).
 	Useful when objects have to face the user, but they are not allowed to rotate facing up or down.
 	Use the optional 'offset' for a 0 - 2PI rotation offset.